Scenario-Guided LLM-based Mobile App GUI Testing: Introduction

 \section{Introduction}

-With the continuous advancement of mobile devices and mobile internet technology, mobile applications (apps) have also seen rapid development \cite{yu2024effective}.
-The fast-paced iteration cycles continuously drive the evolution of mobile apps.
-This phenomenon not only brings a variety of app types and enriched user experiences but also presents new challenges and higher demands for the quality assurance of mobile apps \cite{yu2024practical}.
-Among the various quality assurance methods, GUI testing plays an indispensable role \cite{white2019improving}.
-Manual testing involves manual interaction with the app, requiring substantial human and time resources.
-While manual testing has an intuitive advantage in identifying GUI interaction and user experience issues, its low efficiency and high cost often fail to meet the rapid iteration needs of modern software development \cite{su2017guided}.
+With the continuous advancement of mobile devices and mobile Internet technologies, mobile applications (apps) have experienced rapid and large-scale development \cite{yu2024effective}.
+The accelerated iteration cycles of modern app ecosystems continuously drive their functional and interface evolution.
+This phenomenon not only enriches user experiences and diversifies app types but also imposes new challenges and higher demands on mobile app quality assurance \cite{yu2024practical}.
+Among various quality assurance techniques, GUI testing has become indispensable, as the GUI represents the primary interaction layer between users and apps \cite{white2019improving}.